scrapinghub/frontera/docs/source/topics/frontier-backends.rst

 Backends
 ========

-Frontier :class:`Backend <frontera.core.components.Backend>` is where the crawling logic/policies lies.
+Frontier :class:`Backend <frontera.core.components.Backend>` is where the crawling logic/policies lies, essentially a brain of your crawler. :class:`Queue <frontera.core.components.Queue>`, :class:`Metadata <frontera.core.components.Metadata>` and :class:`States <frontera.core.components.States>` are classes
-It’s responsible for receiving all the crawl info and selecting the next pages to be crawled.
+where all low level code is meant to be placed, and Backend opposite, operates on a higher levels.
+Frontera is bundled with database and in-memory implementations of Queue, Metadata and States which can be combined in your custom backends or used standalone by directly instantiating :class:`FrontierManager <frontera.core.manager.FrontierManager>` and Backend.

-It's called by the :class:`FrontierManager <frontera.core.manager.FrontierManager>` after :class:`Middleware <frontera.core.components.Middleware>`, using hooks for
+Backend methods are called by the FrontierManager after :class:`Middleware <frontera.core.components.Middleware>`, using hooks for :class:`Request <frontera.core.models.Request>` and :class:`Response <frontera.core.models.Response>` processing
-:class:`Request <frontera.core.models.Request>`
-and :class:`Response <frontera.core.models.Response>` processing according to
-:ref:`frontier data flow <frontier-data-flow>`.
+according to :ref:`frontier data flow <frontier-data-flow>`.

-Unlike :class:`Middleware`, that can have many different instances activated, only one :class:`Backend <frontera.core.components.Backend>` can be used per frontier.
+Unlike Middleware, that can have many different instances activated, only one Backend can be used per frontier.

-Some backends require, depending on the logic implemented, a persistent storage to manage :class:`Request <frontera.core.models.Request>` and :class:`Response <frontera.core.models.Response>` objects info.

 .. _frontier-activating-backend: